Is your building wired or wireless?

-Thousands of studies demonstrate that non-ionizing radiation from wireless devices and transmitters is carcinogenic.
-One can only make appropriate personal decisions on the useage of these devices by having access to information.
-Likewise, to make decisions about exposures, one needs to know where the transmitters from which wireless networks operate are located.
+Thousands of studies demonstrate that non-ionizing radiation from wireless devices and transmitters is carcinogenic and neurotoxic.
+One can only make appropriate personal decisions on the useage of these devices by having access to information including knowing where the transmission sources are located.

 U.S. history is filled with examples of toxins that were not regulated until decades after scientists had repeatedly asserted that they were harmful.
-Therefore, you need to educate yourself about what is known about Wi-Fi, cell transmitters, smart meters, wireless devices and other radiation-emitting products.
+People need to educate themselves about what is currently known about Wi-Fi, cell transmitters, smart meters, wireless devices and other radiation-emitting products.
 This site is intended as a clearing house for information and a point of departure for self-education.

 The informational decals are offered to private sector entities to inform the public; schools and governments are encouraged to mandate the decals to promote disclosure by letting people know when they enter a building whether there is radiation being transmitted continuously or not.
 Schools and governments are further encouraged to keep buildings wireless-free to preserve transmitter-free zones in public places.